Animal Welfare policy

 To achieve these principles we work collaboratively with our suppliers, growers and farmers and fishermen, as well as researchers, vets and welfare NGOs to identify ways in which high standards of animal welfare can be assured in a manner that is achievable for our supply base.
 We will continuously review our frameworks, processes and guidance to develop our approach to animal welfare and support our farming and supply chain partners.
 In addition to the Five Freedoms we adopt the following overarching principles:

-- We do not allow the use of GM ingredients in Tesco branded products.
+- We do not allow the use of GM ingredients in Own Brand products.
 We do not prohibit the use of GM feed in the production of our non-organic meat, eggs and milk.
 We offer an organic range for those customers who prefer to avoid products from animals who may have had GM feed.
 Animals used to produce all our own-brand organic range of meat, eggs and milk are reared on non-GM feed.
 Click here for our full GM policy.

 We do not carry out, commission or fund testing on animals for consumer products.
 Where animal testing of chemicals is required by law for safety purposes, these are carried out in line with applicable regulation.
 This applies across the Group.

-For ingredients in our own-brand cosmetic products, we set a fixed cut-off date of 31 December 2007 or the use of ingredients tested on animals.
+For ingredients in our Own Brand cosmetic products, we set a fixed cut-off date of 31 December 2007 or the use of ingredients tested on animals.

 Farmed animals for food and non-food

-Similarly, within our non-food business we will only procure animal products (e.g. feathers or leather), which are a by-product of the food industry, and have an ambition to only take from farms adhering to the same high standards we set our food business.
+Similarly, within our Tesco non-food business we will only procure animal products (e.g. feathers or leather), which are a by-product of the food industry, and have an ambition to only take from farms adhering to the same high standards we set our food business.
 We will take learnings from our work in the UK to inform our approach across the Group, in a way that is both stretching and achievable for our supplier base.

-At Tesco we recognise the importance of antibiotics in both human and animal medicine and the threat from improper use in livestock supply chains.
+We recognise the importance of antibiotics in both human and animal medicine and the threat from improper use in livestock supply chains.
 It is for this reason that we make sure antibiotics are used responsibly.
 Our approach is to require our producers to use antibiotics as sparingly as possible without compromising animal welfare.

 Antibiotics are not used routinely or as growth promotors.
 Where it is necessary to treat an animal, it must be done under veterinary supervision with the vet deciding which type of antibiotic is appropriate.
 All antibiotic usage must be recorded in a veterinary health plan, which must be regularly reviewed by both the vet and farmer.
 We make sure that Critically Important Antibiotics (CIA’s) for Human Health are only ever used as a last resort when other courses of action haven’t worked.